 The fermentation process, on the other hand, was still unreliable.
 Widow Clicquot — yes, like Veuve Clicquot — perfected a way for other Champagne producers to get rid of the dead yeast, which ferments the grapes yet leaves a cloudy appearance at the top of the bottle.
 In the past, winemakers would not-so-gracefully get rid of the yeast, spilling some precious bubbly along the way.
 Cliquot’s method required winemakers to “remuage” the wine bottle (flip the bottles and let the yeast settle in the neck).
 Once the yeast was separated, they submerged the bottle in ice to freeze the unsightly yeast that would be removed before re-corking.

 Still, this fizzy wine was deemed less desirable than the other wine counterparts, namely classic red and white.
-Once the elite in Georgian England got a hold of it at the start of the 18th century, they requested to have barrels of bubbly shipped across the channel, ultimately making it more popular and accessible in other European countries.
+The turning point in the history of champagne came once the elite in Georgian England got a hold of it at the start of the 18th century.
+They requested to have barrels of bubbly shipped across the channel, ultimately making it more popular and accessible in other European countries.
 Eventually, the nobility in France and England started requesting the wine, making it one of the most luxurious — albeit exclusive — types of wine on the market.

 Demand for Bubbly Grows

 This newfound demand led to the rise of the world’s most beloved Champagne houses during King Louis XV’s reign in the 18th century including Ruinart (1729), Moët & Chandon (1750) and Louis Roederer (1776).
 Moët & Chandon’s entrance into the Champagne market solidified the sparkling wine as a status symbol for the elite, eventually turning into the go-to beverage for celebrations and other lavish affairs.